 Prerequisite: Constructors in C#

-Static constructors are used to initializing the static members of the class and implicitly called before the creation of the first instance of the class.
-Non-static constructors are used to initializing the non-static members of the class.
+Static constructors are used to initialize the static members of the class and are implicitly called before the creation of the first instance of the class.
+Non-static constructors are used to initialize the non-static members of the class.
 Below are the differences between the Static Constructors and Non-Static Constructors.

 - Declaration: Static constructors are declared using a static modifier explicitly while all other remaining constructors are non-static constructors.
 Non-static constructors can also be called as Instance Constructors as they need instance to get executed.

 It is static constructor It is non-static constructor

 - Calling: Static constructors are always called implicitly but the non-static constructors are called explicitly i.e by creating the instance of the class.

 Example: In the above program, we have static constructor i.e static Geeks() which is called in the main method implicitly.
 See the output carefully, the code inside the static constructor is executing.
 But to call non-static constructor i.e Geeks(), you need to create an instance of the class, i.e obj1.
 So the creation of the object is to call the non-static constructor explicitly.

 - Execution: Static constructor executes as soon as the execution of a class starts and it is the first block of code which runs under a class.
 But the non-static constructors executes only after the creation of the instance of the class.
 Each and every time the instance of the class is created, it will call the non-static constructor.